 In this HD video age, it would seem preposterous to buy a mini-DV camcorder.
-Why would anyone want to do so, when they’re already carrying a powerful HD video camera in their pockets in the form of smartphones?
+Why would anyone want to do so, when they’re already carrying powerful HD video cameras in their pockets in the form of smartphones?

 Also, buying a mini-DV camcorder would mean having to get hold of mini-DV tapes to work with it.
 You can’t just go down to your neighborhood electronics store to get hold of them.

 Again the smartphone argument holds water.
 You can shoot tapeless.
 You can easily transfer footage to your computer. without the need for a video capture device or card.
-Or as is more popular these days, edit the shot video in your smartphone with a video editing app then share it cloud or video streaming services.
+Or as is more popular these days, edit the shot video on your smartphone with a video editing app then share it to the cloud or video streaming services.

 But then a mini-DV camcorder still has its uses.
 While an odd few want to shoot with mini-DV cameras for old times’ sake, most of us want it as a playback device.

 Yes, we need a playback device for the mini-DV tapes we’ve collected in a past age.
 Maybe our existing mini-DV camcorder no longer works and we’re looking for a functioning unit.

-But most importantly, we need mini-DV camcorders to play back mini-DV tapes to a video capture device to help us convert them to digital.
+But most importantly, we need mini-DV camcorders to play back mini-DV tapes to a video capture device to help us convert mini-DV footage to digital.

 Do we really need a mini-DV camcorder to play back mini-DV tapes?
 No. You can convert mini-DV to digital without a camcorder.
 However, that option is expensive.
-If you don’t have the budget to do so, then your only option is a mini-DV camcorder.
+If you don’t have the budget to do so, then settle for a mini-DV camcorder.

-Also, it would be cheaper to purchase a mini-DV camcorder to digitize your min-DV tapes if you have a big collection of them.
+Also, it would be cheaper to purchase a mini-DV camcorder to digitize your mini-DV tapes if you have a big collection of them.
 If you’re to use a tape to digital service, it would cost you a fortune.